Pulling the plug on fair right decision

 Before the cancellation, Bloomsburg Fair Grandstand Superintendent Brian Wawroski said the fair “absolutely will follow guidelines” that the state sets for the fair.
 Karschner admitted the fair doesn’t have enough people to enforce mask-wearing and social distancing guidelines and it would have been a hard sell.

-It didn’t help that the fair posted on its Facebook page the dunk tank at the fire company carnival depicting a man dressed as a woman who resembled state Health Secretary Dr. Rachel Levine.
-The post, later deleted, included the words, “Dr. Levine?
+It didn’t help the fair posted on social medial the dunk tank at the fire company carnival depicting a man dressed as a woman who resembled state Health Secretary Dr. Rachel Levine.
+The post, later deleted, stated “Dr. Levine?
 Thank you.
 You were a hit and raised a lot of money for the local fire companies.
 Wonder why so many were trying to dunk you?”

 That looked like a political snipe, at first glance.
 Levine and Gov. Tom Wolf have drawn criticism for their handling of the pandemic.
 Except that Levine is a transgender woman, which made the post into something more personal, mocking the secretary for her gender identity.